 - Professionally staffed animal care facilities.

-- Fully-equipped and -staffed machine, electronic, and wood shops.
+- Fully-equipped and staffed machine and electronic shops.